shrenikm/website_src/content/posts/2024-01-06-understanding-trajopt.md

 $\quad$ $\fc$, $\gc$, $\hc$ = ConvexifyProblem($f$, $g$, $h$) around $\x^\ast$\
 $\quad$ $\x^\ast \leftarrow \text{argmin}_{\x} \fcx \ \st \  \gcx \le 0, \ \hcx = 0$

 Fairly straightforward, but there is still something missing.
 When we convexify the problem, we make a local approximation of the (potentially highly) non-convex function.
 We rely on the fact that this local approximation is accurate enough and can help drive us to a minima upon repeating the procedure.
-But irrespective of what approximation method we use, as we move away from the current $\x$ around which the functions are convexified, it will start deviating from true values of the function.
+But irrespective of what approximation method we use, as we move away from the current $\xst$ around which the functions are convexified, it will start deviating from true values of the function.

-What this means is that when we find the $\x$ that minimizes a particular convexified problem, the actual value of $\x$ that minimizes the problem could be far away from the current value of $\x$.
+What this means is that when we find the $\xst$ that minimizes a particular convexified problem, the actual value of $\x$ that minimizes the problem could be far away from $\xst$.
 This can lead to the algorithm getting to an updated value of $\x$ that is optimal according to the current convexified problem, but is not optimal according to the true non-convex problem.

-To avoid this, SCP methods usually employ an additional trust region constraint, where we restrict the optimal value of $\x$ for a convexified step to be within a certain distance to the current value of $\x$.
+To avoid this, SCP methods usually employ an additional trust region constraint, where we restrict the optimal value of $\x$ for a convexified step to be within a certain distance of $\xst$.
 The distance metric is some sort of norm (usually the $l^2$-norm) in most cases.
 If we define the trust region size as $s$, we now get:

 > **for** iteration = 1, 2, $\ldots$ **do**\
 $\quad$ $\fc$, $\gc$, $\hc$ = ConvexifyProblem($f$, $g$, $h$) around $\x^\ast$\